adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 But this only works when the data regime is small.
 With millions of diverse examples, larger models would likely perform better.
 TRM's strength is specifically in the low-data, structured-reasoning regime where most models overfit.

-**Limitations and open questions:**
+**Limitations and stuff that's still unclear:**

-TRM is not a general-purpose model.
-It's designed for specific types of reasoning tasks.
-Some important limitations:
+TRM is NOT a general-purpose model.
+It's not going to replace LLMs.
+It's designed for specific types of problems.
+Here's what you need to know:

-- **Grid-based only**: The tokenization assumes 2D grid structure.
-Natural language reasoning would require different architecture.
+- **Grid-based only**: The whole tokenization assumes 2D grids.
+You can't just throw natural language at this.
+Different problem = different architecture needed.
-- **Deterministic tasks**: TRM predicts a single solution.
-Creative or open-ended tasks would need sampling mechanisms.
+- **One solution per problem**: TRM predicts a single deterministic solution.
+Creative tasks?
+Open-ended generation?
+Not happening without major changes.
-- **Compute requirements**: Despite fewer parameters, 21 forward passes means 21× more compute per inference than a single-pass model.
+- **Compute trade-off**: Yeah, it has fewer parameters.
+But 21 forward passes means you're doing 21× more compute at inference than a single-pass model.
 Training takes 2 days on 4× H100s.
+That's not nothing.
-- **Limited task diversity**: Trained models are task-specific.
-Unlike LLMs that handle many tasks, TRM models are specialized for their training domain.
+- **Task-specific**: A trained TRM is specialized.
+Unlike GPT-4 which handles everything from code to poetry, TRM does one thing well.

 **Open questions that remain:**
 - How does this generalize beyond grid-based puzzles?
 Could similar principles apply to code generation, mathematical proofs, or scientific reasoning?